Communication-Efficient Federated Learning via Optimal Client Sampling: Experiments

 \subsection{Results}

-We describe experiments on the aforementioned federated datasets and three different architectures.
+Details of the experiments on the aforementioned federated datasets with three different architectures are elaborated below.
 The main results are presented in this section, with further details, plots and tables found in the supplementary document.

+We study the described FL systems in regards to the following main aspects of the client sampling problem: (i) communication efficiency vs. accuracy achieved by a client selection strategy; and (ii) the effects of different approaches to dealing with the clients that did not communicate their model updates to the server.

-We fix the number $N$ of selected clients at the beginning of each round and compare the four thresholding strategies in \sref{sec:threshSel} with two baselines: (1) a model with no communication constraints which collects updates from all the clients, and (2) the setting where a fraction $q$ of $N$ clients is randomly dropped, with $q$ chosen for a meaningful and fair comparison with the proposed thresholding schemes.
-Specifically, $q$ is set equal to the average number of clients participating per round in the thresholding scheme achieving the best accuracy.
+We first test our proposed client selection strategy and compare it with two baselines.
+In particular, we test our adaptive thresholding as well as its simpler variant wherein the threshold is fixed, and compare the results with those of the following baselines: (i) an approach where a fraction $q$ of $N$ clients is randomly dropped, with $q$ chosen to ensure a fair comparison with our thresholding schemes (specifically, $q$ is set equal to the average number of communicating clients per round in the thresholding scheme achieving the highest accuracy); and (ii) a non-restricted communication scheme where all clients communicate their model updates to the server.

+Then we turn our attention to the policy for dealing with missing updates and consider two simple alternatives: (i) \texttt{zero} strategy, where the server replaces missing updates with zeros (essentially assuming that the model of a client which did not send its update is identical to the latest global model); and (ii) \texttt{ignore}, where the server averages only the updates it received.
+For notational convenience, we refer to our strategy for predicting missing updates as \texttt{OU}.

-In EMNIST experiments we use standard settings and fix hyperparameters as in the prior work \cite{reddi2020adaptive}, selecting $N=50$ clients at random in each round.
-We test two architectures: (i) a feed-forward network with 100K parameters; and (ii) a convolutional neural network with 1.7M parameters.
-In the Stackoverflow experiments we train an LSTM with 4M parameters.
+Note that in the experiments with EMNIST and Shakespeare datasets we fix hyperparameters as in the prior work \cite{reddi2020adaptive}, selecting $N=10$ clients at random in each round.
 All the models are trained for 100 rounds.
-Since the results we obtained for the convolutional EMNIST are similar to the ones for the other two architectures, we present them in the supplementary document.

-\paragraph{Accuracy.} Accuracy of the models is compared in \fref{fig:smallMnistPerf} for the small (feed-forward) NN on EMNIST.
-In the left panel, we observe that the thresholding strategies typically achieve better accuracy per amount of communication than the baselines except for OU which exhibits similar rate.
-In the right panel, we compare the overall accuracy across FL rounds and observe that AT, OU and AOU thresholding methods achieve final accuracy similar to that of the full communication scheme; FT strategy is somewhat less accurate while the random client selection scheme suffers from significant performance degradation.